vtex/faststore/docs/wip/how-to-rollback.md

 ## ⚠️ Warning: this will only work when we start using VTEX infrastructure to build the images.
-Is also possible to build with Netlify[] — for rollback in Netlify, you can use it's tools.
+Is also possible to build with Netlify[] — for rollback in Netlify, you can use its tools.

 # The rollback